rancher/prometheus-federator/README.md

 While this repository does maintain a standalone Helm repository for vanilla Helm users to consume directly, users of Rancher will see forked versions of these chart releases available on Rancher's Apps & Marketplace; the forked chart releases are maintained in the [`rancher/charts`](https://github.com/rancher/charts) repository on being released from a `dev-vX.X` branch to a `release-vX.X` branch, where `X.X` corresponds to the Rancher `${Major}.${Minor}` version that the users is using (i.e. Rancher `2.7`).

-**The chart in rancher/charts is generally the version that is intended for use in production since that is the chart that will be tested by Rancher's QA team.** Generally, these charts will match the un-RCed charts available in this repository, so non-Rancher users **should** be able to safely use non-RC versions in this repository for production use cases (at their own risk).
+**The chart in rancher/charts is generally the version that is intended for use in production since that is the chart that will be tested by Rancher's QA team.** Generally, these charts will match stable versions of charts available in this repository, so non-Rancher users **should** be able to safely use those versions in this repository for production use cases (at their own risk).

-In order to facilitate this release cadence, when filing PRs to this repository with changes to the charts, community members will always be expected to bump the version in [packages/prometheus-federator/package.yaml](packages/prometheus-federator/charts/Chart.yaml) and [packages/rancher-project-monitoring/package.yaml](packages/rancher-project-monitoring/charts/Chart.yaml) in a particular fashion.

-A checkmark list that can be followed to match these versioning expectations can be found in the [pull request template](.github/pull_request_template.md).

-Generally, these rules ensure that the version in this repository will remain an `-rc` version until it has been fully validated for a Rancher release.

 For more information on the process maintainers of this repository use to mirror these charts over to [`rancher/charts`](https://github.com/rancher/charts), see the [Rancher release guide](docs/rancher_release.md).